pujita19/Self-Watering-Plant-IoT/README.md

 Relay, Pump and pipe are used to water the plant.
 Relay acts like a switch which a controller can turn on to provide power to the pump.
 It also acts as a step up transformer incase additional power is needed to the pump to be activated.

 ## Code Setup
-### Install ESP8266 to run in Arduino IDE
+You can use the code given to run in IoT cloud directly.
+Below instructions are to run the code using Arduino IDE.

-The code given is written in IoT Cloud but to run code in Arduino IDE
+### Install ESP8266
 * Include library <ESP8266WiFi.h> and install ESP8266 Board in Arduino IDE.
 For installation, go to Arduino IDE and follow the path File/preferences and open the preference tab.
 Paste the link http://arduino.esp8266.com/stable/package_esp8266com_index.json in the additional board manager URL box.
 After this, go to Tool/ Board Tools/board/board manager and type ESP8266.
 You will find a board of ESP8266 click on the install option to get the board installed.
 * Arduino code shouldn't contain read write IoT cloud dashboard variables.

 ### Include LiquidCrystal library for LCD
-* Include library <LiquidCrystal_I2C.h> to run code for LCD.
+* We include library <LiquidCrystal_I2C.h> as we are using LCD.
 IoT cloud takes care of library imports by itself and you need not put additional effort apart from including the library in code.
 * To use this library in Arduino IDE, you need to download LiquidCrystal library using the zip file provided in the code.
 Add the library in Arduino IDE using Sketch/Include Library/Add .ZIP Library tab.

 ## Circuit